Gositi/discord-fs/README.md

 ### Config file
 Most data required by the program at runtime is stored as JSON in the file `config.json`.
 If the file is not present it will be created and you will be prompted to fill it with data.
-The data (in order) is the following:
+The data (in default order) is the following:
 - `token` - Bot token (string): The Discord bot token
 - `channel` - Filesystem channel (integer): The ID of the channel the filesystem operates in
 - `mount` - Mountpoint (string/path): Absolute or relative path to the filesystem mountpoint, `./mnt/` by default